dmikov/github-action-codeowners-last/README.md

 # Assign last committers to be files Codeowners

+Takes authors of last commit (push or pull request) and adds them to CODEOWNERS file per each file.
-This action reads commit list and parses existing or create new CODEOWNERS file with files assigned committers as codeowners.
-Will keep the last *n of committers on the list.
+Will keep the last *n of committers on the list per file.

 ## Usage